Tracy Shaw: Stalker

-In 2000, stalker Kevin Sedgwick pleaded guilty to harassing Shaw over a period of five years.
+In 2000, stalker Kevin Sedgewick pleaded guilty to harassing Shaw over a period of five years.
 He had written a number of letters to her, as well as Coronation Street co-stars Jacqueline Pirie and Jennifer James, and hung around the grounds of Granada Studios in Manchester, put his arms around Shaw, and asked for a kiss.
-Sedgwick pleaded guilty later that year to multiple acts of gross indecency with children and had suffered from hearing voices in his head.
+Sedgewick pleaded guilty later that year to multiple acts of gross indecency with children.
+He is reported to suffer from hearing voices in his head.